 A significant international student representation contributes to intercultural and affective development of all students.
 Higher education reflects the cultural interdependence and recognizes that its graduates will be world citizens.
 The campus prepares its students to live in an increasingly complex world of diverse beliefs, ideologies and values.
-It has moved into the forefront of educational efforts to increase the exchange of ideas and experiences between the United States and other countries.
-The University hosts students from more than 70 countries.
+It has moved into the forefront of educational efforts to increase the exchange of ideas and experiences between the United States and other countries. the university enrolls students from more than 70 countries.

-The university offers a number of credit-bearing programs overseas, in Dubai, Malaysia and Thailand; and has exchange student agreements with institutions like London Metropolitan University and cooperative education relationships with foreign institutions.
+The university offers a number of credit-bearing programs overseas in Dubai and Malaysia; and has exchange student agreements with institutions like Huron University and cooperative education relationships with foreign institutions.